 In fact, I almost miss them.

-A wavering of the spectrum, across my sunglasses.
+A wavering across the spectrum, across my shades.

 It’s as if the sunlight’s breathing.

 As if my breath is made of light.

 If there’s one thing I’ve learned about gravity, it’s that its laws don’t always apply.

 Oh where, praytell, might my canine companions be?

 Whack-a-mole metaphors from the perspective of the mole.

 The parable of Jesus disguised as a beggar occurs to me every time I encounter someone down on their luck and asking for help.
 A dubious pastime of trying to see through what may not actually be disguises.